List of A Song of Ice and Fire characters: Garlan Tyrell

 Ser Garlan Tyrell is the secondborn son of Mace Tyrell and Alerie Hightower.
-He is married to Leonette Fossoway, and is a knight.
+He is married to Leonette Fossoway and is a knight.

-Garlan is often referred to as Garlan the Gallant, a name given to him by his older brother, Willas, in Garlan's youth.
-Garlan was overweight as a child and Willas wanted to give him a noble moniker before he earned a less-flattering one.
+Garlan is often called Garlan the Gallant, a name his older brother, Willas, gave him in Garlan's youth.
+Garlan was overweight as a child, and Willas wanted to give him a noble moniker before he earned a less flattering one.

 Garlan is a skilled swordsman.
 When training, he does so against 2-3 men at once, feeling it prepares him better for battle.
 His younger brother, Loras, a Knight of the Kingsguard, has said that Garlan is the superior fighter with a sword.

 Garlan disdains glory and values humility, traits that make him little-known as a warrior.
 Only his direct family seems to know of his skill.

 During the Battle of Blackwater Bay in A Clash of Kings, he wore the dead Renly Baratheon's armor into battle to frighten the soldiers of Stannis Baratheon.
-The ruse was successful and it was reported that 'Renly's ghost' fought in the battle.
+The ruse was successful, and it was reported that 'Renly's ghost' fought in the battle.

-In A Storm of Swords, he speaks highly of Tyrion Lannister and attempts to assuage Sansa's concerns in her marrying him, after her betrothal to Garlan's older brother Willas is prevented.
+In A Storm of Swords, he speaks highly of Tyrion Lannister and attempts to assuage Sansa's concerns about marrying him, after her betrothal to Garlan's older brother Willas is prevented.

 In A Feast for Crows, Margaery, Garlan's younger sister, is arrested on charges of infidelity to the king.
-She requests that he represent her in a trial by combat -- a notable request considering that her other brother Loras is a Knight of the Kingsguard.
+She requests that he represent her in a trial by combat—a notable request considering that her other brother Loras is a Knight of the Kingsguard.
 Cersei informs her that Garlan cannot represent her because Margaery is the Queen and he is not a member of the Kingsguard.

 Loras Tyrell

 Ser Loras Tyrell, nicknamed the Knight of Flowers, is the third son of Mace Tyrell.
-He is a young, but highly skilled knight and jouster.
+He is a young but highly skilled knight and jouster.
 He is beloved by the crowds, and many young girls are infatuated with him.
-When Renly Baratheon, Loras' lover, claims himself king of the Seven Kingdoms in A Clash of Kings, Loras supports him and is made head of Renly's personal guard.
-After Renly's assassination, Loras is enraged with grief, blaming Brienne of Tarth and Catelyn Stark for Renly's death.
+Many believe him to be rash and headstrong, but count him among the greatest knights of the realm.
+When Renly Baratheon, Loras' lover, claims the Iron Throne in A Clash of Kings, Loras supports him and is made head of Renly's personal guard.
+After Renly's assassination, Loras is enraged with grief, blaming Brienne of Tarth and Catelyn Stark for Renly's death and murdering two of his fellow Kingsguard.
+Afterward, Loras becomes more withdrawn and angry, blaming himself, and vows never to love again.
 In A Storm of Swords, he questions Brienne and finally decides that she is not the killer.
 When his sister Margaery is married to Joffrey Baratheon, he joins the Kingsguard.
 He volunteers to lead the assault on Dragonstone in A Feast for Crows so Cersei Lannister will send military assistance to defend his native Highgarden from the Greyjoys.
 He successfully captures Dragonstone but is badly wounded and near death.
 By the end of A Dance with Dragons, he barely clings to life.
 His fate is unknown.